Docker Cheat Sheet: Command Reference by Use Case

 docker exec <container-name-or-id> ls /etc

-Copy a file from the host into a container — handy for pushing configuration files.
+Copy a file from the host to a container.
+Useful for pushing configuration files.

 docker cp <host-path> <container-name-or-id>:<container-path>

-Copy a file from a container to the host — useful for retrieving logs or configuration files.
+Copy a file from a container to the host.
+Useful for retrieving log files or configuration files.

 docker cp <container-name-or-id>:<container-path> <host-path>